elementor/elementor/docs/packages/context-menu/ContextMenuManager.md

 The manager is responsible for building a tree of nested groups/items that forms the actual structure of the context menu, as presented in the UI.
 The manager is based on CRUD principles while providing simple functions for adding, updating, deleting & in the end - provides a function for reading the main tree that have been created.

-### Context-Menu structure:
+### Context-Menu config structure:
-The context menu is built as a tree of groups & items.
+The context menu config structure is built as a tree of groups & items.
 The root is based on groups, each group contains one or more item (inside its `items[]` property).
 Items can also have children, inside their `groups[]` property. those children are *nested groups*.